KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/structuring_python_projects.rst

         setup.py                        # installation script
         .circleci/                      # directory for CircleCI configuration
             config.yml                  # CircleCI configuration
-            downstream_dependencies.yml # List of downstream dependencies in YAML format .gitignore                      # list of file paths and extensions that Git should ignore .readthedocs.yml                # Read the Docs configuration
+            requirements.txt            # list of locations of requirements not in PyPI downstream_dependencies.yml # List of downstream dependencies in YAML format .gitignore                      # list of file paths and extensions that Git should ignore .readthedocs.yml                # Read the Docs configuration